 - Private – Designated: access to the blockchain is limited to designated members.

 - Hybrid of Public & Private / Sidechain: allows different, public or private blockchains to communicate with each other.

-Transactions are verified by a network of nodes and recorded in a public distributed ledger called Blockchain.
-Every transaction is time-stamped and becomes part of a long chain / permanent record, that can’t be tampered with after set-up.
+A network of nodes verifies transactions and recorded in a public distributed ledger called Blockchain.
+Every transaction is time-stamped and becomes part of a long chain / permanent record, and unable to be tampered with after set-up.
 The shared, distributed ledger records are an immutable history of all asset transactions between participants in the network and catalogs the current state of those assets.
 The business rules that govern blockchain transactions are agreed upon by all contracted members and encapsulated in chain-code, also known as smart contracts.

-Unlike financial services providers that facilitate transactions with traditional national currencies, Blockchain supports the free transfer of cryptocurreny through a decentralized environment.
-All associated transaction data is held in an interlinked network of computers, owned and operating by the users themselves.
+Unlike financial services providers that facilitate transactions with traditional national currencies, Blockchain supports the free transfer of cryptocurrency through a decentralized environment.
+All associated transaction data held in an interlinked network of computers, owned and operating by users.

 Christian Catalini, MIT Sloan Assistant Professor: Blockchain Quote:

 “At a high level, blockchain technology allows a network of computers to agree at regular intervals on the true state of a distributed ledger,” says an expert in blockchain technologies and cryptocurrency.
 “Such ledgers can contain different types of shared data, such as transaction records, attributes of transactions, credentials, or other pieces of information.
 The ledger is often secured through a clever mix of cryptography and game theory and does not require trusted nodes like traditional networks.
 This is what allows bitcoin to transfer value across the globe without resorting to traditional intermediaries such as banks.”

 Blockchain & Bitcoin: Differences